Revised January 2024

 Attachment 1 to Supplier Terms and Conditions

-Supplier and Supplier’s subcontractors shall procure and/or maintain, until all of the obligations of Supplier and Supplier’s Subcontractors have been discharged, including any warranty periods are satisfied, insurance against claims for injury to persons or damage to property which may arise from or in connection with the Products or performance of the work/Services which is the subject of this Purchase Order.
+Supplier and Supplier’s subcontractors shall procure and/or maintain, until all of the obligations of Supplier and Supplier’s Subcontractors have been discharged, including any warranty periods are satisfied, insurance against claims which may arise from or in connection with the Products or performance of the work/Services which is the subject of this Purchase Order.
 The insurance requirements herein are minimum requirements and in no way limit the liabilities of Supplier.
 Canon Solutions America, Inc. (“Company”) in no way warrants that the minimum limits contained herein are sufficient to protect Supplier from liabilities that might arise out of the Products or performance of the work/Services under this Agreement by Supplier or Supplier Personnel, and Supplier is free to purchase additional insurance.

 Insuring companies must be authorized to write insurance and conduct business in the state where the work/Services is to be performed, and certificates of such coverage shall be submitted prior to the start of any work.